enricoros/big-AGI/docs/environment-variables.md

 Environment variables can be set by creating a `.env` file in the root directory of the project.

-> For Docker deployment, ensure all necessary environment variables are set **both during build and run**.
-> If the Docker container is built without setting environment variables, the frontend UI will be unaware
-> of them, despite the backend being able to use them at runtime.

 The following is an example `.env` for copy-paste convenience:

 ```bash